JCR64/GoldenEye-007-N64-Gun-Game/README.md

 810AAF46 03E7
 ```

 This provides both players with all guns and max ammo for each type.
 Players won't be able to access these weapons as it will be set by the following cheat.
-The "All Weapons" cheat is not necessary, but without it on, the player won't have any weapon model on their screen and will be shooting from their hand.
+The "All Weapons" cheat is not necessary, but without it on, the player won't have any weapon model on their screen and will be shooting from their hand instead.

 ```
 $10 Points Gun Game - Player 1